 After receiving your application, our foster coordinators will contact you to arrange a personal meeting to discuss your foster interests and the Delaware SPCA’s needs.

-For the Georgetown shelter, please fill out the application available here.
-Forms can be faxed to (302) 858-4663 or dropped off at the shelter.
+Please fill out the application available here.
+Forms can be dropped off at the shelter.

 Kids and Youth Groups